We have completed a detailed study of this matter, and have a lot of news...

 Installation help?
 Maintenance of your Prime hardware?

-Computronics will also provided unlimited telephone support for the Toolkit.
+Computronics will provide unlimited telephone support for the Toolkit.
 Just call with questions or if you want somone to "talk you through" the installation.

 Computronics has heard from several customers that Ardent is telling users that they _must_ upgrade PRIMOS for the Year 2000.
 This is simply not true.
 Ardent is merely saying this because of a joint marketing arrangement between CVSI and Ardent.
 In fact, Ardent knows that it is not true, since Computronics had already discussed the Year 2000 Toolkit with Ardent back in February 1998.